 Kendra also shared some rather humorous off ice memories that a lot of athletes in any sport can identify with.
 She revealed “Off the ice though I have so many memories of our long bus rides (seriously, 18 hour ones!) and horrendous travel luck.
 We once had to stay in hotels for over a week.
 We had a weekend series in Syracuse, were suppose to fly home on Sunday night or Monday morning but our flight got cancelled and our coaches were unable to arrange a way for us all to get back to campus.
 So instead we stayed in Syracuse and then headed to Robert Morris by bus for our first round playoff series.
 Then after that we finally took a flight back to campus (or maybe a bus)… I can’t remember.”

 After three seasons of NCAA hockey, an opportunity presented itself for Kendra to return to Canada, and she decided to make the move.
-She explains “Going back to Western after graduating in the 3 years, was to this day, the best decision I’ve ever made in my life.
+She explains “Going back to Western after graduating in three years, was to this day, the best decision I’ve ever made in my life.
 My intention in going back to play in Canada, was to play for a winning team - a team that had a shot to win a National Championship.
 Playing for Lindenwood was such a good experience, but after years of a losing record, and with having finished with my degree… it was time for me to move on.
 My coaches and all my teammates there were so supportive of my decision and that was something I am very grateful for.”
 Kendra continued

 “When coming back to Canada, I was looking to play for a winning team, which based on Western’s past record, they should not even have been on my radar.
 However, because they were the closest team to my hometown I decided to reach out to the coach (one of those coaches who cut me as a junior grrr…) as a backup plan – if all else fails I might go there.
 I was talking to a couple of other schools at the time and had some really good offers, and actually committed to one of them and had given my word to the Western coach that I had decided on another school.
 After a couple of days, I heard back from the Western coach, asking me if the co-head coach who would be joining him next season ,could call and talk to me before I made my decision final.
 I obviously said “yes” to that call… which looking back I’m not even sure why I did, but I did.
 He (Dave Barrett) called me, and while I can’t remember the exact details of the call, I do remember getting off the phone, sitting in my little college room and saying “I’m going to go to Western.”